-- Caledonian's staff did not have the qualifications and therefore expertise to give advice on defined benefit pension transfers. - There was no evidence to show a proper advice process had been followed and consumers such as Mr B were therefore unable to make fully informed decisions about the transfer to the SIPP and the investment made within the SIPP. - The high volume of business being proposed/brought about by Caledonian. - That Caledonian had failed to provide its company accounts, despite repeated requests for copies of them by Options.
+- Caledonian's staff did not have the qualifications and therefore expertise to give advice on defined benefit pension transfers. - There was no evidence to show a proper advice process had been followed and consumers such as Mr C were therefore unable to make fully informed decisions about the transfer to the SIPP and the investment made within the SIPP. - The high volume of business being proposed/brought about by Caledonian. - The high level of commission Caledonian was taking. - That Caledonian had failed to provide its company accounts, despite repeated requests for copies of them by Options.

-I think these points - individually and cumulatively - should have led Options, acting fairly and reasonably, to have concluded at the outset - and certainly by the time of Mr B's application - that it shouldn't accept business from Caledonian.
+I think these points - individually and cumulatively - should have led Options, acting fairly and reasonably, to have concluded at the outset - and certainly by the time of Mr C's application S - that it shouldn't accept business from Caledonian.

-And so, Mr B's application shouldn't have proceeded.
+And so, Mr C's application shouldn't have proceeded.

-It follows that it's fair and reasonable to uphold Mr B's complaint.
+It follows that it's fair and reasonable to uphold Mr C's complaint.